andrewjpage/krocus/README.md

+  11 efaecalis
+  16 sdysgalactiae
+  22 paeruginosa
+  48 senterica
+  48 spyogenes
+ 113 kpneumoniae
+ 114 saureus
+ 226 ecoli

+Where number of strains is greater than 10.

+table:
+species, No samples, no. STs, % correct, Avg time

 # Krocus
 Given some raw uncorrected long reads, such as those from PacBio or Oxford Nanopore, calculate the multi-locus sequence type (MLST).